-Helping Heroes has in place policies for reporting of critical incidents.
+Helping Heroes has policies in place for reporting critical incidents.
 The purpose of this policy is to ensure the timely response to unusual and critical incidents per Helping Heroes standards and VA requirements.
 The following types of incidents are considered critical and must be reported to the SSVF program: